Manage your drone business with PilotLedger — the all-in-one platform for commercial UAS operators.

 FineUp to $5,000

-ImprisonmentUp to 10 years (aggravated voyeurism with distribution)
+ImprisonmentUp to 10 years (aggravated voyeurism involving distribution of images)

 ClassificationMisdemeanor